carbon-language/carbon-lang/llvm/docs/Coroutines.rst

 One of the steps of coroutine lowering is building the coroutine frame.
 The def-use chains are analyzed to determine which objects need be kept alive across suspend points.
-In the coroutine shown in the previous section, use of virtual register `%n.val` is separated from the definition by a suspend point, therefore, it cannot reside on the stack frame since the latter goes away once the coroutine is suspended and control is returned back to the caller.
-An i32 slot is allocated in the coroutine frame and `%n.val` is spilled and reloaded from that slot as needed.
+In the coroutine shown in the previous section, use of virtual register `%inc` is separated from the definition by a suspend point, therefore, it cannot reside on the stack frame since the latter goes away once the coroutine is suspended and control is returned back to the caller.
+An i32 slot is allocated in the coroutine frame and `%inc` is spilled and reloaded from that slot as needed.

 We also store addresses of the resume and destroy functions so that the